Allan-Q/First/README.md

 # First
-It just a test porject for learn Git
+It just a test porject for learn Git \n
 I will learn it day by day